Register to Consign

 Your consignor login will update each night of the sale reflecting an estimate of what you have earned so far in the sale.

 Check pickup is the same day as item pickup.
 There is no waiting with Kidz Klozet for your earnings… your check is ready when you pick up your unsold items!
+Should you choose to donate your items or not pick up your items at the designated times, your check will be mailed to you.

 More Important Info